hp4k1h5/agora/ROADMAP.md

 financial information.
 Also, limited beta testing of trading is enabled through alpaca.

-There are numerous known bugs and undesirable behaviors, see [BUGS](.github/ISSUE_TEMPLATES/bug_reports.md).
+There are some known bugs and undesirable behaviors, see [BUGS](.github/ISSUE_TEMPLATES/bug_reports.md).
 Many are only fixable through blessed and/or blessed-contrib fixes.
 This project is using forked versions that mainly address bugs encountered and missing functionalities.
-These bugs require a bit more investment in time since it's not a project I am familiar with outside of this endeavor.
-Nevertheless I am very happy with the tools available through the blessed & co. libs and will continue to use and develop on the locally forked versions.

 ## beta release

-v0.1.1
-- 📜 bot logger
-- 🦙 alpaca account activities tracker
-- 🏫 tutorial, better docs

 v0.1.2
 - streaming data